Yusuf Raza Gilani: Immediate family

-Public servant
+Political career

 Yousaf Raza Gillani's political career started in the military government of President General Zia-ul-Haq in 1978, after he joined as a member of the Central Working Committee (CWC) of the Pakistan Muslim League (PML), alongside industrialist Nawaz Sharif.
 He soon left the PML, because of political differences with the PML's leadership.
 He was chosen by General Zia-ul-Haq as a nominee for public servant work in Multan.
 In 1983, Gillani was elected as the chairman of the District Council Multan commonly known as District Mayor or Zila Nazim in Pakistan.

-He first ran in non-partisan and technocratic 1985 general elections and was elected as the Member of the National Assembly (MNA) of Parliament from Lodhran, but was later affiliated with the Pakistan Peoples Party after developing serious political differences with the Pakistan Muslim League (PML), led by conservative leader Fida Khan.
+He first ran in the non-partisan and technocratic 1985 general elections and was elected as the Member of the National Assembly (MNA) of Parliament from Lodhran, but was later affiliated with the Pakistan Peoples Party after developing serious political differences with the Pakistan Muslim League (PML), led by conservative leader Fida Khan.
 Gillani fell out with Prime minister Mohammad Junejo and was sidlined from the Pakistan Muslim League (PML) by the senior leadership.
 Later, he was ousted by Prime minister Junejo and was replaced by other members.
 According to Gillani's personal account, he went to Karachi to meet with Benazir Bhutto during the 1980s and presented his political experience, wanting to join the Peoples Party.
 After securing a party ticket and successfully running in the 1988 general elections, Gillani joined the first government of Prime minister Benazir Bhutto and became minister of the Ministry of Tourism (MoT) in March 1989 until January 1990.
 Later he became minister of Ministry of Housing and Work Force.

 Gillani also retained his seat in the 1990 general elections by gaining more than 60 Thousand votes.
 He once again successfully ran in the 1993 general elections and took the oath of the office of Minister for Ministry of Local Government and Rural Development.
 However, he resigned from his ministry after being nominated by Benazir Bhutto for office of the Speaker of the National Assembly of Pakistan in 1993.
 He was the Speaker of the National Assembly of Pakistan until 1997 when the new general election in 1997 was held in the country.
 He was succeeded by Ilahi Bux Soomro of the Pakistan Muslim League-N on 2 February 1997.

-In July 2018, he contested from constituency NA-158(multan) but lost from PTI candidate Muhammad Ibrahim Khan.
+In July 2018, he contested from constituency NA-158 (Multan) but lost from PTI candidate Muhammad Ibrahim Khan.
 He secured 74443 votes and Muhammad Ibrahim Khan got 83304 votes.